• About TTT

 Add These Fun Activities To Your Texas Fall Bucket List

 Fall means Halloween, Thanksgiving, and fall foliage!
-Other fun fall activities like corn mazes, hay rides, fall festivals, and taking the perfect weekend trip.
-So grab your pumpkin spice latte and start planning your fall fun for the year.
+Other fun fall activities include corn mazes, hay rides, festivals, and a perfect weekend trip.
+So grab your pumpkin spice latte and start planning your fall fun.

 Homemade pumpkin bread and banana bread are my two favorite loaves of bread to bake for fall.
 What are your favorite things to bake for fall?
 The entire family will be jumping for joy with freshly baked goods and outdoor fall activities!